hayeah/ruby-bootcamp-mongoid/diy-callback-part2-around-after.md

 # DIY Callbacks Part 2 - Around & After Callbacks

-In the last lesson we only imlemented the before callback.
+In the last lesson we only implemented the before callback.
 In this lesson, we'll implement the full callback chain with a recursive algorithm.

 # Overview